Netflix and JPMorgan share post-pandemic potential

-NEW YORK, July 16 (Reuters Breakingviews) - Netflix (NFLX.O) and JPMorgan (JPM.N) have a similar problem, and opportunity.
+NEW YORK (Reuters Breakingviews) - Netflix and JPMorgan have a similar problem, and opportunity.
 While some companies were crushed by Covid-19, America’s biggest video streaming service and its largest bank emerged with more customers, cash and competition.
 JPMorgan boss Jamie Dimon gave clues as to his response on Wednesday; next week Netflix leaders Reed Hastings and Ted Sarandos will get their turn.
 For both, the answer may lie in making acquisitions, small and numerous.

 Netflix added a record number of subscribers last year - some 37 million – giving it more than 200 million customers worldwide.
 Sales grew nearly 25% to $25 billion, and the company says it no longer needs to borrow to fund its day-to-day operations.
 Many of Netflix’s stay-at-home viewers will also be JPMorgan’s stay-at-home savers.
 The giant lender’s average retail deposits swelled 25% over the past year, and it added 2.4 million new digital customers.